Presbyterian Church of Wales: Presbyterian Church in Wales

 In 1928 it officially adopted the name Presbyterian Church in Wales but still retained the name Welsh Calvinistic Methodism with equal standing.
 In 1933 its constitution was modified as a result of the Presbyterian Church in Wales Act of Parliament in 1933, receiving Royal assent.
 In 1947 the Association in the East was established for English-speaking churches.
 In 1978 Pamela Turner became the first woman to be ordained as a minister.
 In 2004 the central office moved to Whitchurch, Cardiff.
 In 2007 new boundaries and structures was adopted for presbyteries.
-It claims to be the only truly Welsh denomination in Christianity, and is rare among Presbyterian Churches, by originating in the Methodist Revival rather than deriving from the Calvinist Reformation.

 Statistics

-The Presbyterian Church of Wales has around 20,000 members who worship in around 620 churches.
+As of statistics recorded in June 2022, the Presbyterian Church of Wales has around 12,938 members who worship in around 471 churches.
+It is estimated, that because of continued decline, the Church of Wales may be extinct by 2033, as decline which has been taking place since 1905, is still progressing.

 Most of these churches are in Wales, but due to strong historical links between the Welsh and certain English cities, there are churches using both the English and the Welsh languages in London, Manchester, Birmingham, Coventry and Liverpool.

 Churches belong to one of eighteen Presbyteries, grouped into three Provinces, the Association in the South, the Association in the North (Welsh language), and the Association in the East (English language), along with a General Assembly.

 The Church offices are located at the Tabernacle Church, 81, Merthyr Road, Whitchurch, Cardiff CF14 1DD.

+Since the peak membership in the early 20th century, the denomination has continued to decline, now representing only about 3% of its highest membership figures.
+The decline was very steep after the First World War, only slowing after 1980.
+Between 2015 and 2020, it suffered an annual membership loss about 6%.

 Social issues

 The church is active in discussing social issues within Wales.

-In 2014, the church opened up a discussion on whether to bless or recognise same-sex relationships.
+In 2013, the denomination responded to a consultation on blessing same-sex unions.
+In response, it decided not to have an official doctrine on the matter, allowing each local congregation to have its own practice regarding whether or not to bless same-sex unions.
+This position led to a protest from some of its members and the resignation of officials of the denomination, who saw, in this decision, the permission for the celebration of marriages between people of the same sex.

 The church has ordained women as ministers since 1978.